-Endogenous Wound Dressing – A-PRF
+Endogenous wound dressing – A-PRF

 A-PRF (Advanced Platelet Rich Fibrin) is a method for producing endogenous wound dressings to protect and regenerate wounds after surgical interventions.

-Through the centrifugation process, the blood is separated into its components, with the heavy red blood cells being pushed outwards.
+Through the centrifugation process, the blood is separated into different components, with the heavy red blood cells being pushed outwards.
 The yellowish part of the blood, which has a high concentration of platelets (for coagulation) and blood cells (for the immune system), forms the cellular basis of the plasma membranes produced.
 In addition, the membranes have high concentrations of the body’s own minerals, nutrients, hormones and proteins.

 The wound framework determines how the early healing phase will proceed.
-If it detaches from the edges of the wound, wound infection is more than likely.
+If it detaches from the edges of the wound, wound infection is likely.
 The fibrin membrane adheres firmly and securely to the wound edges, providing maximum protection.

 Stem cells now enter the fibrin framework via the wound edges and convert the membrane into jawbone.

-Advantages of the A-Prf method:
+Advantages of the A-PRF method:

 - Complications after operations, e.g. pain, swelling, inflammation, occur much less frequently.